 The sales business has been almost irrevocably changed over the last several years.
-A recent study by Global Workplace Analytics states that, since 2005, there has been an almost 140% rise in remote workers.
-And that didn't take into account the sudden advent of COVID-19, which has surely sent those numbers into the stratosphere.
+A recent study by Global Workplace Analytics states that, since 2005, there has been a nearly 140% rise in remote workers.
+And that didn't consider the sudden advent of COVID-19, which has surely sent those numbers into the stratosphere.

 The business sector is seeing more and more virtual sales teams becoming the norm across the board.
 In one aspect, this allows companies greater degrees of freedom and flexibility in their hiring practices and the ability to stay competitive.
 But it also comes with its disadvantages and challenges.

-Improve your virtual sales teams with these best practices
+Manage your remote sales teams with these best practices

 Select the right candidates for virtual sales

 One of the greatest strengths of the virtual sales force is the ability to bring onboard team members from all corners of the globe if needed.
 Where once you might have been limited by proximity, the sky is the limit with the virtual workforce.
-But hiring team members to work remotely does force you to re-think your hiring process a little.
+However, hiring team members to work remotely forces you to rethink your hiring process a little.

-According to Indeed, a host of benefits come from selecting the right people for the job.
-These can include greater cohesion and collaboration between the group, improved productivity, more investment from the team in the company and its vision, and even a reduction in employee stress.
+According to Indeed, selecting the right people for the job has many benefits.
+These can include greater cohesion and collaboration among the group, improved productivity, more team investment in the company and its vision, and even a reduction in employee stress.

 First, be sure to tailor your questions to the virtual nature of the position.
 Yes, it sounds obvious, but you'd be amazed how many managers miss this when conducting interviews for their virtual sales force.
-Questions around reliability and consistency, for instance, are paramount as you need to be sure that the new hire will turn in their work on time regularly.
+Questions around reliability and consistency, for instance, are paramount as you need to ensure that the new hire will regularly turn in their work on time.

 Questions that highlight the interviewee's communication skills are also great to include, as they’ll need to be able to use remote communication tools effectively.
 Otherwise, you should evaluate their abilities to self-start and be self-motivated.

-Sometimes someone who looks good on paper just doesn't measure up in real life.
-To make sure your new hire is up to snuff, we suggest hiring them on a trial basis.
+Sometimes, someone who looks good on paper doesn't measure up in real life.
+To ensure your new hire is up to snuff, we suggest hiring them on a trial basis.
 The job can become permanent assuming they meet all the goals you've set out for them and they mesh well with a remote setting.

 These are simple tactics you can use to aid in the process of hiring new members of your virtual sales force, but they are by no means the end of the list.
 Hiring the right people for your virtual sales force is the foundational step that can lead to success or failure.